JatinKumar012/EV-charging-/README.md

 # EV-charging-
-This project  provides  facility by EV charging platform
+This project  provides  facility by EV charging platform.